JuliaDiff/ChainRulesCore.jl/docs/src/writing_good_rules.md

 ==#
 ```

+While this is more verbose, it ensures that if an error is thrown during the `pullback` the [`gensym`](https://docs.julialang.org/en/v1/base/base/#Base.gensym) name of the local function will include the name you gave it.
+This makes it a lot simpler to debug from the stacktrace.

 ## Use `ZeroTangent()` as the return value

 The `ZeroTangent()` object exists as an alternative to directly returning `0` or `zeros(n)`.